 And now I’m going to move my cover garment and then I’m going to lean back just a little bit and tilt my hips forward a little bit.
 And I’m going to slowly and very intentionally look the gun into the holster, making sure there are no obstructions in the way.
 And as soon as the muzzle clears the mouth of the holster, I’ll tilt it outward just a little bit and… slowly into the holster.
 All of that takes about two seconds and at no point was the muzzle ever covering any part of my body.

 I don’t think you’re any more likely to shoot yourself with appendix carry than any other kind of holster.
 But it’s got the perception of being less safe because, if you do make a mistake it’s going to involve your… gentleman area or maybe your femoral artery, and be fatal really quickly.
 And that’s why having a very intentional reholstering technique is so important.

 If the idea of appendix carry makes you nervous, then don’t do it.
 I have never tried to convince anybody to carry appendix and I never will.
 It’s not for everybody and it’s definitely not for more casual gun owners.
-But if you do want to give it a try, just make sure you use a good holster and don’t get into a hurry when you’re reholstering.
+But if you do want to give it a try, just make sure you use a good holster and don’t get in a hurry when you’re reholstering.

-Spencer Keepers of Keepers Concealment is now teaching an excellent one day class on AIWB Skills.
+Spencer Keepers of Keepers Concealment is now teaching an excellent one-day class on AIWB Skills.
 Be sure to check out the training calendar on his website to find out if there’s one near you!